Cal Raleigh Player Props: Mariners vs. Angels

-The Seattle Mariners, including Cal Raleigh (.189 on-base percentage in past 10 games, 104 points below season-long percentage), battle starter Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Seattle Mariners, including Cal Raleigh (.162 on-base percentage in past 10 games, 135 points below season-long percentage), take on starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Padres.
+He had a hitless performance in his last game (0-for-2) against the Angels.

 Cal Raleigh Game Info & Props vs. the Angels